Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 Final Thoughts on Dave Ramsey 7 Baby Steps

-When someone asks me, “what are the 7 baby steps to financial peace,” I always sen them the link to the Total Money Makeover.
+When someone asks me, “What are the 7 baby steps to financial peace,” I always send them the link to the Total Money Makeover.
 Without Dave Ramsey 7 baby steps, I would not be where I am today.
 I give this book away to everyone I can.

-Finding your way through the cobwebs and stress of debt can be daunting and hard.
+Finding your way through the cobwebs and stress of debt can be daunting and complicated.
 These simple steps make it a little bit easier.